williamgilpin/howto/howto_pypi.md

 	python3 -m twine upload --skip-existing -r pypi dist/* --verbose

-Enter PyPI credentials when prompted to do so
+Enter PyPI credentials when prompted to do so.
+You may need to paste in your API token, which is stored in `~/.pypirc` or your PyPI account settings.

 # Troubleshooting